 2017 Hall of Fame Inductee: Dave Moran

 Dave Moran has contributed an enormous amount to the marine industry and to the New Zealand Boat Show.
-He is man who found a sport he loved and turned it into a career that took him all over the world.
-He was instrumental in helping establish and then manage one of our best known and most loved tourist attractions and created and successfully ran one of New Zealand’s longest running marine magazines.
+He is a man who found the sport of diving which he loved and turned it into a career that took him all over the world.

-He initially came to NZ in 1970, intending to stay only a few months.
-However, he feel in love with the country and is still here.
+Dave initially come to NZ in 1970, intending to stay only a few months, however, he feel in love with the country and is still here.

 Dave has spent a lifetime involved in and promoting diving and the underwater world and is clearly a very worthy inductee into the NEW ZEALAND BOAT SHOW HALL OF FAME.